What are psychedelics?

 The mystical experience

 During the transcendent experience, individuals may report feeling a connection to a higher power or ultimate reality.
 This can manifest in various forms such as encountering benevolent entities or experiencing a sense of oneness with the universe.
-These experiences are often accompanied by strong emotions that have a lasting impact on the individual’s worldview, attitude towards life, and relationships.
+These experiences are often accompanied by strong emotions that have a lasting impact on the individual’s worldview, attitude toward life, and relationships.

-They say those who don’t learn from history are doomed to repeat it, but with psychedelics, it’s more like those who don’t learn from history are missing out on some seriously trippy experiences.
+They say that those who don’t learn from history are doomed to repeat it, but with psychedelics, it’s more like those who don’t learn from history are missing out on some seriously trippy experiences.

 The history and cultural context of psychedelics